alpaunovski/Invoicer/README.md

 Multi-company invoice manager with MySQL + EF Core, WebView2 PDF export, MVVM, and RESX localization (English/Bulgarian).

+# Disclaimer

+I built this program as a course paper for University.
+It's not good for production.
+Do not use it in a real business setting.
+This program comes with absolutely no warranty, given or implied.
+It's for educational purposes only.

 ## Prereqs
 - .NET 8 SDK
 - MySQL 8 server running locally